 The reason why I put this question at the outset is the following excerpt taken from one of the philokalic Father, Filotheus the Sinaite Filotheus was a monk in the Burning Bush Monastery of the Mother of God, located on mount Sinai.
 Little is actually known about his life, the data available about him being too sketchy.
-The … Continue reading :
+The time … Continue reading :

 “[…]The third gate [leading to the intelligible Jerusalem] is the remembrance of death.
 Seeing for one single moment its beauty and being touched by it and rejoicing in the spirit – not the sight – I wished to take it [the remembrance of death, that is] as a wife for the rest of my life[…].
 This daughter of Adam did I wish to be my wife, to sleep with her, to talk about what will be after the leaving behind of the body.
 But too often I have been hindered from this purpose by the accursed forgetfulness, the darkened daughter of the devil. “ ( Filotheus the Sinaite, Sentences on wakefulness, sentence 6 ) Translation is my own, from Romanian.
 What is written in brackets and not italicized is my own comment

 What does he mean when he says that in one single moment he saw its beauty?
 Or that he is being hindered from this remembrance by devilish forgetfulness?

 Surely he cannot mean that one moment he was aware that he was going to die some day and that a few moments later he forgot completely about it and he thought he was going to live forever.
 And, anyway, since he was writing about it, it would seem that his memory of his own mortality was well and healthy.
 Then why does he mourn his inability to keep this memory?
 Is this just a metaphor?

 In fact it is much more than a metaphor, because he is talking about something completely different from the ordinary, cerebral memory which is usually designated by this name.